dhyanKaro/GnauralToWAV/README.md

 ## Contributing

 Hey, feel free to pour through this decompiled java byte-code.
 Most of it's the same as Gnaural, except I added some cool ADSR envelope stuff and a new voice-type too!
 Good luck.

+### FAQ

+- Why did you have to base this off of decompiled code?
+  - Because Gnaural is somehow closed-source yet GPL licensed.
+- How frequently-asked are these FAQs?
+  - Very infrequently.
+- Will you add more questions to this FAQ?
+  - No, it's midnight and I need to sleep now.